 WordPress is free all the way across the board, but you’ll have to pay for items like hosting, themes and domain names.
 Therefore, a simple website should cost around $50 for a theme, $4 per month for hosting and $10 per year for a domain.
 That’s super cheap, but the hosting cost will eventually increase as more traffic comes your way.
 You may also end up spending money on development costs and premium plugins.

 WordPress is a great value for a mid-sized site (with hosting and domain costs included,) while WIX and Weebly remain similar in the mid-range pricing.
 Squarespace is a little more expensive, but this plan has some great tools for all businesses, and the themes are wonderful.

-The most expensive plans remain even for Weebly and WIX, however, WIX seems to be the best value.
+The most expensive plans are even for Weebly and WIX, however, WIX seems to provide the best value.
 Squarespace really shoots up, but this pricing is because you get full ecommerce functionality.
 Once again, WordPress pricing remains the same, unless you decide to spend more money on development and plugins.

 As a final note, the Shopify plans are always going to be a bit more expensive than the others.
 It’s still really affordable for the features you get, but the pricing is a little higher because you receive all the ecommerce functionality you need.
 If you’re trying to create an online shop, Shopify is by far the best recommendation we can make.
 Pricing shouldn’t factor into your decision.
 Besides, Shopify has a cheaper $9 plan if you’re really pressed for cash.